House of Switzerland

 The House of Switzerland, called Maison Suisse, at the 2024 Summer Olympics and the 2024 Summer Paralympics in Paris in the garden of the Hôtel de Besenval, the Embassy of the Swiss Confederation.

 The House of Switzerland is the official guesthouse of the Swiss Confederation, which is built, furnished and operated for the duration of the Olympic Games and the Paralympic Games.
 It is the official meeting point of the Swiss Olympic Team and the venue for the official medal celebrations of the Swiss medalists.

-The House of Switzerland is one of the few Houses of Nations at the Olympic Games that is open to the public.
+The House of Switzerland at the Olympic and Paralympic Games is open to the public.

 More than the Olympic Games

 The name House of Switzerland – which has long since become a brand – is no longer used by the Swiss Confederation exclusively for projects related to the Olympic Games.
 Other official appearances of the Swiss Confederation – mainly abroad – now also operate under this name.
 Nevertheless, it is still the Houses of Switzerland at the Olympic Games that are best known to the public.
-What all appearances under the name House of Switzerland have in common is that they are operated by Presence Switzerland.
+What all official appearances under the name House of Switzerland have in common is that they are operated by the Federal Department of Foreign Affairs (FDFA), specifically by Presence Switzerland.